belgattitude/soluble-japha/README.md

    Use the commands `pjbserver:stop`, `pjbserver:restart`, `pjbserver:status` to control or query the server status.

-   For more information about the standalone server, have a look to the [pjbserver-tools repo](https://github.com/belgattitude/pjbserver-tools).
+   Get information about the standalone server on the [pjbserver-tools repo](https://github.com/belgattitude/pjbserver-tools).

+   For production systems a Tomcat installation is encouraged, see the [server installation guide](./doc/quick_install.md) to get an overview of possible strategies.

 ## Examples